abilandz/NAT3054/Lecture_2/git.md

 * each new commit must be reviewed and approved by an expert, and automatically tested with various test suites, before being merged into the central repository.
 This requirement is essential, to prevent scenarios in which an error introduced by one developer hinders the work of the rest;
 * common programming style (formatting, naming conventions, etc.).

 This can be achieved with _forks_ and _pull requests_.
-Schematically, this workflow is illustrated with the following diagram for two collaborators developing concurrently, which can be trivial generalized:
+Schematically, this workflow is illustrated with the following diagram for two collaborators developing concurrently, which can be trivially generalized:

 ```mermaid
 	flowchart RL